Read This First

 Prompt 2: Comment on the coherence and utility of the proposed taxonomy of rationality types below.

-The central claim is this: The proposed taxonomy of rationality into “Core Rationality” and “Deep Rationality” offers a structured way to think about rational thought and its applications, distinguishing between foundational attitudes toward evidence and the more sophisticated skills that can enhance.
+In plain terms: The proposed taxonomy of rationality into “Core Rationality” and “Deep Rationality” offers a structured way to think about rational thought and its applications, distinguishing between foundational attitudes toward evidence and the more sophisticated skills that can enhance.

 Core Rationality